 I know what you’re thinking.
 “What kind of monster would make me say ‘no’ to cookies?”
 Well, the good news is that it’s not the delicious desserts I’m talking about.
 Websites use small files, called cookies, to store identifying information about you.

 Generally, cookies are used to make a website load faster when you go back to it.
-But more commonly cookies also store identifying information like browsing history or preferences to then sell that data to the advertisers.
+But more commonly cookies also store identifying information like browsing history or preferences to then sell that data to advertisers.
 That’s why sometimes when you look at a pair of shoes online, you’ll see ads for those shoes follow you to other websites—even sites that have nothing to do with clothing.

 3. Use a private browser

 Most browsers now have a privacy feature.
 In Google Chrome it’s called Incognito Mode and in Safari it’s simply a Private Window.
 While they don’t completely hide your activity from websites or your internet provider, these features do get rid of your history and any cache files from your browsing session.
 This is ideal for when you’re searching for a gift or when you’re using a public computer and need to check a bank statement.
+Here you will find a list of top private browsers to use.

-4. Try private search engines
+4. Use private search engines

 It’s no surprise that the search engines we use are also storing what we’re looking for.
 They’ll use this to create a profile of who we are and sell that to advertisers.
 If that feels too invasive to you, then you should definitely look into a private search engine like DuckDuckGo.
 It’s an alternative to Google or Bing, but without all the scanning and tracking those services do.

-5. Browse with a proxy server
+5. Use a proxy server

 Another helpful way to protect your connection to the internet is to use a proxy server.
-It’s similar to using a VPN, but without the added level of encryption.
+It’s similar to using a VPN but without the added level of encryption.
 So, instead of your computer connecting directly to a website, it will first connect to the proxy server and then that server will talk to the website.
-Essentially, it acts as a middle man and hides your computer’s identity in the process.
+Essentially, it acts as a middleman and hides your computer’s identity in the process.

 6. Use protected email services